 “Yes, there are nine trains per day”, the employee in one of the working counters tells me and puts a cigarette in his mouth, inhaling the smoke with a sense of joy.
 Neither he nor any of his two colleagues wear the uniform of Željeznica Federacije Bosne I Hercegovine, the Railways of the Federation of Bosnia and Hercegovina.

 The company only services the tracks in the territory of the Bosnjak-Croat Federation, the other entity Bosnia is made up of.
 Republika Srpska has its own company, Željeznice Republike Srpske.
-Which doesn’t make the train system, or what’s left of it, any easier to manage.
+It doesn’t make the train system, or what’s left of it, any easier to manage.
 Not to mention customer orientated.

 The furthest place one can directly reach from Sarajevo is Zagreb.
 It’s a nine and a half hour trip.
 An hour and a half longer than the bus ride starting from the bus terminal just a hundred meters or so away.